imtekalex/emes_template/README.md

-# EMES Template for bachelor or master thesis
+# EMES Template for Bachelor’s or Master’s Thesis
 This template aims to give students a template for their bachelor's or master's thesis.

 This template is brought to you by the